 Mac OS 9: Personalized desktops, internet encryption

 Like an iPhone “s” upgrade, OS 9 did not bring much visual change.
-However, it added a couple of useful under-the-hood updates that grateful Apple fans appreciated.
+However, it added a couple of useful under-the-hood updates that Mac fans appreciated.

 One big feature was the ability to let multiple users have their own separate logins, complete with personalized desktops, private folders and applications.
 Administrators could choose whether these users enjoyed full, limited or regular access.
 This sounds minor today, but such an arrangement was relatively new in 1999.
 (Apple actually tried out this feature on its earlier Copland operating system, which never shipped to more than a tiny number of developers.)